 I think 推し is such a powerhouse term at the point it's going to spread to all sectors/age ranges of society.
 I can see an old codger at the bar saying "My 推し was the leader of Communist Party...'course, we didn't use the term 推し back in the day..."

 Ha!
 KP is new for me.
 I like it.
 Going to have to try and embarrass myself by using it the next time I go out with coworkers.
-And you're totally write about 推し.
+And you're totally right about 推し.
 If you look at my blog, I posted an image of a bag of potato chips that encouraged people to treat it as an 推し!

 Let me know how it goes.
 I got "what are you talking about!", then a table of people Googling it. :)